10zane10/blist/README.md

 `$ blist playlist` will play all-star.mp3, fat-rat-unity.wav, and
 bohemian-rhapsody.flac (assuming you have these files in the song directory).

+You do not need to be in the same directory as the playlist to use the playlist!

 The names do not have to be the complete /path/to/file nor do they even need to be the complete file name.
 In fact, including the path may cause the file to be